A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

-Similarly, the set $V$ which consists of all length-$n$ strings in $2^{<\omega}$ will always be under consideration in the Case 1 definition, and $W_s(V)$ for this $V$ is precisely $2^{(1-s)n}$.
-Thus, the desired monotonicity still holds in the case where $\nu_0$ falls under Case 2 while $\nu_1$ falls under Case 1.
-If both strings fall under Case 2, then the claim is obvious.

-Under classical, non-restricted mathematics, the function $H^s_n$ is well-defined and is precisely the $s$-dimensional Hausdorff $2^{-n}$-measure.
-However, given the properties of compactness and convergence necessary for the proof to proceed, we must be a bit careful in weak subsystems of second order arithmetic.
-Thus, we break the proof into stages.
+Under classical, non-restricted mathematics, the function $H^s_n$ is always well-defined for elements of $[S]$ and is precisely the $s$-dimensional Hausdorff $2^{-n}$-measure.
+However, given the properties of compactness and convergence necessary for the proof to proceed, we must be a bit careful when working with the formalized version in weak subsystems of second order arithmetic.

+We would like to show that, under sufficient axiomatic strength, the definition of $H^s_n$ is consistent with that of $\mathcal{H}^s_{2^{-n}}$ for closed sets.
+We can then formulate and understand statements about the overall Hausdorff measure $\mathcal{H}^s(F)$ by interpreting it as the value of

+We begin with the easier direction of this correspondence, which does not require any advanced axiomatic strength.